Operational modes and statuses

 -

-Admin (super) users can only login.
+Only admin (super) users can login.
 Shared memory is down.

 The status can be set manually in the Manage Operation Status (ttmtm3501m000) session.